 Aside from missing out on the great outdoors, treadmill work is different from actual running.
 A normal stride includes three parts.
 When the ground moves for you (as in treadmill running), your stride lacks one of the three.

-Benefits from cardio machine exercise don’t transfer over to outdoor, real-world exercise.
+Benefits from cardio machine exercise don’t transfer over to outdoor, real-world exercise or even movement.

 Dr. Doug McGuff’s clients have made significant progress from dropping cardio machines from their routine,